AusClimateService/npcp/reports/phase1/phase1_report.md

-In order to deliver the projections data described in the Climate Projections Roadmap for Australia, there was a clear need to establish an NPCP bias correction intercomparison project to identify the most appropriate bias correction methods and associated software.
+In order to deliver the projections data described in the Climate Projections Roadmap for Australia, there was a clear need to establish an NPCP bias correction intercomparison project to identify the most appropriate bias correction methods.
 The first major initiative listed by the Roadmap is the production of national-scale climate projections by the Australian Climate Service (ACS).
 The first phase of the bias correction intercomparison was therefore